hamzawaleednasr/hamzawaleednasr/README.md

 🎓 CS & AI student at Al-Azhar University
 ⚙ Strong foundations in C++, Python, and Web Development
-🚀 Aspiring .NET Full Stack Developer with a focus on building solid backend systems
+🚀 .NET Full Stack Developer with a focus on building solid backend systems
-🎥 Content Creator sharing programming knowledge on LearnCodeEasily
+🎥 Content Creator sharing programming knowledge on <a href="https://www.youtube.com/@LearnCodeEasily">LearnCodeEasily</a>

 ---